Last updated: May 6, 2026

 Tribal-specific resources

-New Mexico’s application specifically asks about tribal affiliation and notes that Native Americans may have special protections under the law.
+New Mexico’s application asks about tribal affiliation and notes that Native Americans may have special protections under the law.
 The same application materials also recognize documents such as a Certificate of Indian Blood as part of citizenship proof options for some cases.

 Rural seniors with limited access